Duct Leakage Test in Kearny, NJ

 How a Duct Leakage Test Is Conducted

-duct leakage test is prompt, clean, and does not interrupt residents’ activities.
-Most tests in Kearny, NJ are completed in roughly 30 to 60 minutes, and the resulting enhancements can support your home’s comfort and efficiency long-term.
+duct leakage test is fast, clean, and comfortable for residents throughout the process.
+Most tests in Kearny, NJ take just 30 to 60 minutes, and the resulting improvements can enhance your home’s comfort and efficiency long-term.

 How to Measure Duct Leakage

-Duct leakage is defined in cubic feet per minute (CFM) per 100 square feet of conditioned space within the structure.
-Your technician uses a nanometer to evaluate small pressure shifts that signal air escaping through the ducts.
+Duct leakage is expressed in cubic feet per minute (CFM) per 100 square feet of the home’s conditioned area.
+Your technician uses a nanometer to identify subtle pressure differences, helping determine how much air is leaking from the ducts.
 Understanding this number allows you to pinpoint problem areas, assess needed improvements, and confirm whether your home satisfies local energy code requirements in Kearny, NJ.

 Cost of Excessive Duct Leakage